5 Regression Algorithms You Should Know: Introductory Guide

 Source: https://dinhanhthi.com

-For example, if we are classifying how many hours a kid plays in particular weather then the decision tree looks like somewhat this above in the image.
+For example, if we classify how many hours a kid plays in particular weather, the decision tree looks somewhat like this above in the image.

 Pros: